 Electricity is purchased from the National Electricity Market of Singapore (“NEMS”) and comes from the national electricity grid.
 This means that everyone has access to the same electricity source generated by the same electricity generation plants, and we all have electricity delivered to our premises on a common electricity grid.

-Why does the website look back-dated or dropdown menus blanked and you have difficulty signing up online?
+Why does the website look out of date / are dropdown menus blank and what do you do if you have difficulty signing up online?

-This most likely happened due to a cache and cookie issue with the browser.
-It is recommended that you clear the cookies and cache in your browser, close the browsers to complete the process.
-Our website is optimised while using a Chrome browser.
-If it still doesn’t work, try in-private browsers such as “incognito” mode or “incognito window”
+This most likely due to a cache and cookie issue with the browser.
+It is recommended that you clear the cookies and cache in your browser and close your browser to complete the process.
+Our website is optimised for the Chrome browser.
+If it still doesn’t work, try using the in-private mode in your browser such as “incognito” mode or “incognito window”.

 About Singapore’s Electricity Market